 Regulatory compliance is a key issue for market participants across the post-trade space.
 New regulations have led to significant mandates on financial firms while recent geopolitical events continue to create uncertainty.

-We continue to work with our clients to help them understand how new and existing regulations, such as the Central Securities Depositories Regulation (CSDR) and uncleared margin rules (UMR), can affect their post-trade processes, and offer solutions to address these various challenges.
+We continue to work with our clients to help them understand how new and existing regulations, such as the Central Securities Depositories Regulation (CSDR) and accelerated settlement efforts globally, can affect their post-trade processes, and offer solutions to address these various challenges.

 CSDR aims to harmonize post-trade processes and financial markets infrastructures in the European Union.
-CSDR will impact all types of firms that trade in the European Union and EEA, regardless of where they are located.
-To achieve this goal, CSDR has established the Settlement Discipline Regime (SDR) that will enforce mandatory buy-ins and penalties for failed trades.
+CSDR impacts all types of firms that trade in the European Union and EEA, regardless of where they are located.
+To achieve this goal, CSDR has established the Settlement Discipline Regime (SDR) that will enforce mandatory penalties for failed trades.

 Prevention of failed trades is key to avoiding penalties.
 DTCC’s ITP services help support CSDR compliance, minimizing the risk of trade failure by ensuring that clean and accurate golden source data are used to create an authoritative trade record, automated processing through a no-touch workflow and efficient exception management.